 If you’re searching for something a little bit more exhilarating, then you’ll be glad to know that there are also tour operators in the area offering activities like sand boarding at Wadi Umm Ishrin.
 This can be arranged either locally at Wadi Rum, or else your initial tour provider might be able to include it in your itinerary when you book your package tour.

 You can book your holiday of a lifetime right now by by exploring our Egypt and Jordan Tours.
-With more than 50 years of experience, you can be sure your tour will feature all the top Jordan attractions, including the Sand Dunes of Wadi Umm Ishrin (Nabatean inscriptions).
+With our decades-worth of experience, you can be sure your tour will feature all the top Jordan attractions, including the Sand Dunes of Wadi Umm Ishrin (Nabatean inscriptions).